 Active and retired members of the Benefits Plan — including ministers, employees, spouses, and surviving spouses — are welcome.

-This annual gathering, sponsored by the Board of Pensions in partnership with the Presbyterian Foundation, is an opportunity to participate in worship, fellowship, learning, and reflection.
+This annual gathering is an opportunity to participate in worship, fellowship, learning, and reflection.
 Each retreat centers on a different theme, always related to wholeness.

 For all participants, Well-Being Retreat offers time away from the usual routines to think, breathe, and renew.
-And it can help ministers recall and renew their CREDO vows and learnings.
+It is also an opportunity for ministers to recall and renew their CREDO vows and learnings.

-There is no conference fee.
-Participants are responsible for travel, lodging, and a nominal meal fee.
+There is no conference fee for Well-Being Retreat.
+Participants are, however, responsible for travel, lodging, and a nominal meal fee.
 Payment for lodging and meals must be made at the time of registration.

 Online registration for Well-Being Retreat will open in early summer 2020.